BRISTOL - History, Topography and Genealogy

 - Kelly's KELLY'S DIRECTORY OF BRISTOL AND SUBURBS 1934.
 Lacks map, xxx + 279pp, original cloth, rubbed to edges, spine faded, front inner hinge broken, rear inner hinge strained and weak, few leaves at the beginning and end slightly ragged.
 London: Kelly's Directories, 1934. £30.00

-- Latimer (John) ANNALS OF BRISTOL In the Sixteenth Century. xii + 131pp, full calf, slightly rubbed to edges, marbled endpapers, label on spine, foxing to some pages at front and rear.
-Bristol: William George's Sons.
-1908. £25.00
+- Latimer (John) ANNALS OF BRISTOL In the Sixteenth Century. xii + 131pp, original cloth, spine slightly faded, and rubbed to head and foot.
+First edition, Bristol: William George's Sons.
+1908. £10.00

 - Latimer (John) CALENDAR OF THE CHARTERS AND OF THE CITY AND COUNTY OF BRISTOL.
-198pp, roy 8vo, original cloth, uncut and partly unopened.
+198pp, roy 8vo, original cloth, uncut and partly unopened, spine partly faded.
 Printed under the Authority of the Corporation of Bristol by W.C.
-Hemmons, 1909. £15.00
+Hemmons, 1909. £8.00

 - Latimer (John) THE HISTORY OF THE SOCIETY OF MERCHANT VENTURERS OF THE CITY OF BRISTOL.
 With some Account of the Anterior Guilds.
 Frontis, viii + 345pp, roy 8vo, full calf gilt, t.e.g., slightly rubbed to edges, leather label on spine, marbled endpapers.
 First edition, J.W.
 Arrowsmith, Bristol: 1903. £60.00